zfphex/softui/docs/Layout Rules.md

     - Percentages are relative to the parent’s content box width.
     - Percentages are never normalized (they can oversubscribe the parent).
     - If total % > 100%, children overflow (like CSS flex-basis).
-- Auto
+- Fill/Grow
-    - After fixed and % allocations, leftover width is divided equally among all auto children.
+    - After fixed and % allocations, leftover width is divided equally among all fill/grow children.
     - If leftover < 0 (oversubscribe), auto children shrink to 0.
     - Auto never steals space from % or fixed.
 - Nested Containers